Clemapfel/jluna/docs/manual.md

 There are two ways to index a multidimensional array jluna:

 + **linear** indexing treats the array as 1-dimensional and returns the n-th value in column-major order
-+ **multi-dimensional** indexing requires one index per dimension and returns the array as if it the index was a spacial coordinate
++ **multi-dimensional** indexing requires one index per dimension and returns the array as if the index was a spacial coordinate

 To keep with C-convention, indices in `jluna` are 0-based instead of 1-based.